primaryobjects/cardano-tutorial/readme.md

 Cardano Beginner Tutorial
 =========================

-An easy tutorial for developing with the Cardano blockchain, creating a wallet, sending and receiving ADA.
+An easy tutorial for developing with the Cardano blockchain.
+Create a wallet.
+Send and receive ADA.

 ## Quick Start